PeterCamilleri/games_lessons/01/README.md

 ## Notes:
-* Lawyers go to hell.
+* Lawyers stuff.
 All trademarks are the property of their respective owners.